 Step 3: Add subscription ECS instances and configure the automatic scaling policy

-Add subscription ECS instances to a scaling group and create a target tracking rule to automatically scale instances.
+Add subscription ECS instances to the scaling group and create a target tracking scaling rule to automatically scale instances.
 Perform the following operations:

 - On the Instances tab, add the existing subscription ECS instances to the scaling group.

 - Put the subscription ECS instances into the Protected state to ensure service availability.